NullVoxPopuli/emberconf-2023-resources/resources/pages/disclaimers/index.md

 stitched together to create a single concept.

-Thankfully!, we had a talk yesterday on this new format, but here is a quick tl;dr: for helping translate between old and new in your head:
+Thankfully!, we had a talk yesterday on this new format, but here is a quick tl;dr (and maybe recap) for helping translate between old and new in your head:

 -->